semuconsulting/PyGPSClient/README.md

 ## <a name="installation">Installation</a>

-In the following, `python` & `pip` refer to the Python3 executables.
+In the following, `python` & `pip` refer to the Python 3 executables.
 You may need to type `python3` or `pip3`, depending on your particular environment.

 ### Dependencies